Compare Electricity Prices: The savvy guide to save £££

 You won’t need to install any new equipment, unless you’re moving from a prepayment meter to a direct debit tariff or vice-versa, or if you’re having a smart meter installed.
 This is usually covered by your new energy supplier and won’t cost you a penny.
 All that’s left to do is put your feet up and watch the savings roll in!

 How long will it take to switch over?

-Your switch will take no more than 21 days, including a 14-day cooling-off period.
-During these 14 days, you’re free to cancel the switch and stay with your current supplier if you change your mind.
+Your switch should take no more than 21 days, including a 14-day cooling-off period.
+During these 14 days, you’re free to cancel the switch and stay with your current supplier if you change your mind for any reason.